-It is Monday and although the sun is shining, a cold wind is whipping through the air.
-This beautiful Lemon Blueberry Bundt Cake was made to cheer us all up on chilly days.
+Today is Monday and while the sun is shining, a cold wind is whipping through the air.
+And it is making me feel very cold!
+So I am making this Lemon Blueberry Bundt Cake to cheer us all up on chilly days.

 I absolutely adore the combination of lemon and blueberries together, in fact my Lemon Blueberry Cupcakes are one of my favourite recipes.

 Because this Bundt cake has blueberries whisked into the cake batter, the finished cake is deliciously moist.
 Also I saved a few whole blueberries and added them to the batter.
 Resulting in little pods of blueberry jam throughout the baked cake.

 What I hadn’t bargained for was, the extra moistness the broken blueberries would add to this cake.
 And plenty of fresh lemon zest added means this Lemon Blueberry Bundt Cake delivers moist, flavourful, cake perfection, in every bite!

 Since baking the beautiful Flower Vanilla Bundt Cake for little baby Florrie and her mum, I wanted to make another cake with a sunny, Spring theme.
 So I chose my Blossom Bundt by Nordic Ware and set about creating the recipe.

 I always prefer to use lemon zest in a cake, as it imparts a wonderful, zingy, lemon flavour.
 And the lemon juice, from the zested lemons, has its own starring role.
 Added to icing sugar to form the glaze for this cake, it is the first taste to hit your tongue as you bite into this cake, jolting your tastebuds awake!